 Where are all the people come from and — damn again! — what is so very interesting here?

 I’m still pushed into the corner of the glass front and the wall with furniture and TV.
 It is difficult to focus on the questions of the policewoman.
 In the room are already chaotic scenes.
 The children, however, are sleeping the sleep of the just.

-The TV team are two.
+The TV team is two.
 One man continues filming with the camera without any inhibitions.
 The other is an impatiently pushing guy.
-He moves himself cheekily between the police and me, suddenly holds a microphone with a cover, that remind of the fur of a poodle, under my nose and he immediately pours out his questions over me.
-The microphone smells like it looks, like a wet dog.
+He moves himself cheekily between the police and me, suddenly holds a microphone with a cover, that reminds of the fur of a poodle, under my nose and he immediately pours out his questions over me.
+The microphone smells like it looks like a wet dog.
 I’m turning away in disgust.
 For a moment the policewoman seems perplexed by the reporter’s audacity.
 The fat guy with the automatic loses his nerves again.
 He pushes the protesting media-man aside, demonstratively stands up in front of me, laboriously digs a crumpled piece of paper out of his trouser pocket and begins to read aloud: “You have the right to remain silent…”